 Adrian Hearn: [00:31:09] Do the drums.
 Sound similar to you?

 Bosede Adetifa: [00:31:12] Yes.
-The way you beat Bata is the way we beat Bata in Yoruba land it;s the same.
+The way you beat Bata is the way we beat Bata in Yoruba land it’s the same.

 Adrian Hearn: [00:31:21] The secular use of the Bata drums, you know, for parties and festivals and things.
 That is something that anybody can do.
 Anybody can touch those.
 But it's different when you go to a ceremony.
 We call this an Añá ceremony, a tambor is what we call this.
 In this context, you can only touch those consecrated Añá Bata drums if you are Omo Añá, which means a child of the Bata drums.
 That's a ceremony that you go through and it takes some training in order to get there.
 Now, if you're learning to play the batá drums, but you've not yet made the ceremony to be Omo Añá, you can still touch the Bata drums in a ceremonial context, if you go through a ceremony that we call washing the hands.
 It's a way that you can learn and train and be in a real situation.
 If somebody does that, there are going to be questions asked by the congregation that's there.
 They're going to say, who is this person?
 Who are they connected with?
 And can that person confirm that they've really had their hands washed because you don't want someone without that preparation touching the drums.
 This is actually thought to damage the drums if somebody does that.
 You know, quite strict measures are taken to make sure you can only touch them if you're initiated.
 Now, how do you learn then?
 How do you learn to become an Omo Añá?
 This is something that's changed over the years.